Mapping Conflicts

 Gemeinschaftsprojekt

-With the support of the different methods developed within the digital humanities, we are able to digitise and further explore the constructive layering and texture of historical administrative-judicial documents.
-Moreover, the digitalisation of these materials allows us to examine the mechanism underlying the operation of foreign powers in China, the decision-making processes and strategies hidden in the presentation, format and procedural or bureaucratic notes about these documents.
-More importantly, we can also examine these files by time, space, institution, subject, and elements pertaining to the conflict (e.g. types of cases, applicable procedures, normative sources, solutions etc.), as well as other relevant external factors (e.g. disasters, diseases, wars etc.).
-This information will be used to construct a historical-geographical database that allows researchers to analyse a wide variety of correlations across these documents.
-In short, a digital approach to the study of global legal history not only enables us to see more detail about that which we already know but it also helps us to identify potential epistemic blind spots regarding what we do not yet know.
+With the advancement of technology in digital humanities, this project will digitise and further explore the constructive layering and texture of the administrative-judicial documents.
+Moreover, the digitalisation of these materials allows us to examine how the foreign powers operated in China and how Chinese officials responded throughout the negotiations with foreign powers.
+From the presentation, format and procedural or bureaucratic margin notes across these archival materials, we will explore how the governance of Qing empire was reconfigured in the late Qing period.
+Moreover, we will also examine these files by time, space, institution, subject, and elements pertaining to the conflict (e.g. types of cases, applicable procedures, normative sources, solutions etc.), as well as other relevant external factors (e.g. disasters, diseases, wars etc.).
+This information will be used to deliver a historical-geographical database that allows to uncover a wide variety of correlations across these documents.
+In short, a digital approach to the study of global legal history not only enables us to see more details about that which we already know, but also uncovers aspects we do not yet know.

 Projekte